dieterich-lab/prRONTo/README.md

 cd prRONTo
 ```

-We recommend to use [Conda](https://conda.io) to install the required packages.
+We recommend to use [Conda](https://conda.io) or for faster dependecy resolving [Mamba](https://github.com/mamba-org/mamba) to install the required packages.

 ## Requirements